apocalyptech/choosable/README.md

 I haven't actually tested out the current dotfile generation with anything but PNGs.
 I also suspect that the generated graphs will quickly become unwieldy as you fill in more of the book.

+Note that there **is** some support for colorizing characters differently when generating these graphs, but there is currently no way to do so within the application itself.
+Instead, you must edit the `.yaml` file directly.
+Specifically, the `characters` section near the top of the file will look something like this:

+  Juliet: {graphviz_fillcolor: brown1, graphviz_fontcolor: black, name: Juliet}
+  Other: {graphviz_fillcolor: white, graphviz_fontcolor: black, name: Other}
+  Romeo: {graphviz_fillcolor: cadetblue1, graphviz_fontcolor: black, name: Romeo}

+Simply change the `graphviz_fillcolor` and `graphviz_fontcolor`
+options to suit, per character, and then when you generate the dotfile, those colors will propagate out appropriately.
+The list of allowed color names is here: http://www.graphviz.org/doc/info/colors.html

+Be careful not to edit the YAML file while the application still has it "open" because the next save will overwrite any manual changes you've made.

 DEVIATIONS
 ----------